janelia-flyem/dvid-io/blog/2020-01-22-hemibrain-release.md

 ### Neuroglancer

-Our great collaborators at Google have not only produced exception automatic neuron segmentation to guide our proofreading, but the Neuroglancer web app has become a fixture in the connectomics community.
+Our great collaborators at Google have not only produced exceptional automatic neuron segmentation to guide our proofreading, but the Neuroglancer web app has become a fixture in the connectomics community.
 Jeremy Maitin-Shepard has enhanced his Neuroglancer tool for this Hemibrain data release.
 Here's a [link to viewing